 Again, this option is useful if you already have a clear idea of the keywords you’re going to target.
 I find this feature of the Google Keyword Planner to be useful in estimating a sufficient daily and monthly budget for each campaign.

 4. Try Using URLs When Finding New Keywords

 One under-utilized feature when using the Keyword Planner is exploring data by URL.
 In addition to Google Ads keyword research, this feature is particularly useful when doing keyword research for SEO.

 By selecting to see a URL’s keyword data based on “This page only,” you can explore various search terms in which a page is relevant for.
-Based on the example in the video, we discover that the page above (primarily relevant for “gravel bike”) is also relevant for “cyclocross bike” – a highly related keyword that we’ll definitely want to consider bidding on with Google Ads (and maybe even target with SEO).
+Based on the example in the video, we discover that the page above (primarily relevant for “gravel bike”) is also relevant for “cyclocross bike” – a highly related keyword that we’ll definitely want to consider bidding on with Google Ads (and maybe even target with organic SEO).
 We can also use the URL of said competitor with a related keyword “gravel bike” to further distill the results (as shown in the figure above).

 5. Organize + Submit Keywords with High Semantic Relevance

 One of the best tips I can give on how to do PPC keyword research with the Keyword Planner Tool is to submit keywords that have high semantic relevance.
 In other words, determine a core theme when implementing search terms into the tool (i.e. “gravel bike”) but include a number of relevant long-tails (i.e. “titanium gravel bike” or “650b gravel bike”).
 This way, you can see more precise findings and data (i.e. 100-200 keyword ideas) as opposed to 1k+ keyword ideas of several generic terms that don’t quite align.